TangentFoxy/gravity/README.md

 Quick-Start Stuff!
 ==================

-(It seems not to work with the HTML preview anymore.
-The next link may or may not work.
-The way to be sure is to download the ZIP from above, extract everything, and double-click 'gravity.html' to start it.)

-[Click here to play with it] [2].
+Download the ZIP archive containing this repo to try it out, linked at the top of this page (or if you are seeing Github's new design, the bottom right).
 I also suggest opening up the [Console] [3] reference to see what you can do with it right now.
 Known bugs are listed in the [todo.md] [4] file, along with a scrawled list of my to-be-done's.

 What is Gravity?
 ================